Posted on Leave a comment

 THE PROBLEM WITH COPYING (AND NOT GIVING CREDIT)

 The people following this person see this and have no idea where the design originated from.
-These people might then either repost the photo or recreate the design for themselves, and suddenly the designer is forgotten all because one person didn’t credit.
+These people might then either repost the photo or recreate the design for themselves, and suddenly the designer is forgotten all because 1 person didn’t credit.

 The same goes if you recreate another’s design and sell the design to a customer.
 If the creator doesn’t give credit to the designer, the customer of the creator will only give credit to the creator, this way when we are at the 3rd or 4th or 5th link people will have forgotten all about the person who actually designed the item.